frequently asked questions

 What is Kidsline's motto?

 Our motto is "It helps to talk'.
 In Te Reo Maori it translates to "He pai ake te korero".
 We know that when things are tough, it always helps to talk to someone you trust.
 For a lot of kids, the first person they feel safe to talk to is a Kidsline Buddy.

 Who can call Kidsline?

-Kidsline is here to talk and listen to all New Zealand kids up to age 14.
+Kidsline is here to talk and listen to all New Zealand kids and young people, from 5 up to age 18.

 Where can I ring 0800 Kidsline from?

 Kids can phone us from any telephone in New Zealand, including mobile phones.
 The only phones you can't call us free from are payphones.

 What are Kidsline Buddies?